2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 one hour yosemite photography package

-Alright, so what elopement photography package do you need?
+Alright, but what elopement photography package do you need?

-When it comes to elopement photography coverage, it's easy to assume that shorter packages are the way to go.
-After all, spending six hours in front of the camera might sound like a lot.
+When it comes to photography coverage you might be thinking that spending six hours in front of the camera might be too much.
 However, when it comes to adventure elopements and destination weddings, time really does fly.
 Not only will we be taking photos, but we'll also be traveling from one location to the next and hiking out to our destinations.
-There's a lot more to an elopement than just time in front of the camera.
+So consider what kind of experience you want to have, what activities you might want to do and how many locations you’ll want to visit.
+Then you can pick the photography package that works for you.

 Example Elopement Itineraries for my photography packages

-• one hour for the ceremony and family/friends photos
+• One hour for the ceremony and family/friends photos at Glacier point

-• one hour for the ceremony and family/friends photos, and
+• One hour for the ceremony and family/friends photos at Cathedral beach

 Eloping couple basks in the sunrise at Glacier point